falkaer/the-guide/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 concepts in different ways to arrange tensors.

 ### Strided Access and Transposition
-One of the most used operations is the matrix-matrix multiplication.
+One of the most used operations is the matrix multiplication.
-If we assume two 2D matrices as input and output into another 2D matrix, one of those input matrices will be accessed with a stride access in a column major form.
+If we assume two 2D matrices as input and output into another 2D matrix, one of those input matrices will be accessed with a strided access in a column major form.

 <figure markdown>
 ![Image](../figures/mat_mul_strided_access.png){ width="500" }
 <figcaption>
-Matrix-matrix multiplication.
+Matrix multiplication.
 The numbers indicate access order.
 </figcaption>
 </figure>